ralabate/houdini-graph-editor-tools/README.md

 I hotkey map this to **Ctrl+?**.

-This is faster than mousing around and typing *=-1 in the value box.
+This is faster than stylusing around and typing *=-1 in the value box.

 ## set_playback_range.py